orhanerece/NightAssistant-/README.md

 - **Focus**

   In this tab, there is optimized focus model on the left depends on altitude.
 One may adjust the focus value using "Adjust" button after selecting a value from the list.
 "JOG" buttons and "Go To Focus" button can also be used to control focus.
-Besides, on the bottom left, if autofocus checkbox is checked, focus is optimized during the observation.
+Besides, on the bottom left, if autofocus checkbox is checked, focus is optimized automatically during the observation.
 Also live ASC image and current meteo values can be seen on the right bottom.

   <img title="" src="https://github.com/orhanerece/nightassistant-/blob/main/img/2.png" alt="focus.png" width="228">